Unofficial-Filman-Client/unofficial-filman-client/README.md

 ## TODO

 - Allow users to choose the language and quality of the video.
-- Add support for serials.
 - Make a custom video overlay.
 - Add Google/Android TV support.
-- Move scraping to another file.
 - Check internet access.

 ## Getting Started